selinadeng/ethereum-lab2/README.md

 Check on Ganache and see if it is registering the transactions.

-:checkered_flag:**To receive credit for Part A, submit a screen shot of your browser showing that the last transaction had the name of <your name> and the value of 100.
+:checkered_flag:**To receive credit for Part A, submit a screen shot of your browser showing that the last transaction had the name of your andrew ID and the value of 100.
 This screen shot will be contained in a Word document or PDF with the name Lab2PartA.doc or Lab2PartA.pdf.**